dchitkara17/Honeywords-Authentication/README.md

  I have used the COMB dataset which can be Downloaded from `https://downloadtorrentfile.com/hash/af2879db0fab2a32ba38d0491aa8fea5e29d3678?name=CompilationOfManyBreaches.7z`

  The make_data file takes the input file as the path of the data directory of the COMB dataset downlaoded above.
- Run the command `g++ make_data.cpp -o data && ./data`
+ Run the command
+ `g++ make_data.cpp -o data && ./data`

+ Then run
- Then run `g++ testing.cpp -o testing && ./testing` and enter the file name in the above command.
+ `g++ testing.cpp -o testing && ./testing` and enter the file name in the above command.

- It will show the number of passwords cracked.
+You will get the result of the number of passwords cracked for the file.